AWS Migration Strategy

 - Application by application categorization, ‘six R’ pattern match, and serial migration

 Once we’ve established your organization’s motivations to move data center operations to the cloud, we evaluate your existing application estate, governance requirements, AWS platform knowledge, operational impacts, security posture, and networking topology.
 This first effort establishes the people, policies, process, and technology requirements to make your migration a success.

-Don’t Allow Analysis-Paralysis to Set Which Will Stifle Progress
+Don’t Allow Analysis-Paralysis to Stifle Progress

 The biggest block to success in the cloud is the failure to start.
 For a large application estate, organizations will need to come up with a solid plan of action.
 We can work with your team to begin experimenting with a few projects first to prove the value of the cloud, and then determine how to best scale to fit your needs.
 One critical part of planning your migration is identifying the readiness of your applications to migrate to the cloud.
 Typically, there are five ‘buckets’ that we can assign each workload to: